Bloomberg Industry Group

-Bloomberg Industry Group (formerly known as Bloomberg BNA, The Bureau of National Affairs, Inc., and BNA) is an affiliate of Bloomberg L.P. and a source of legal, tax, regulatory, and business information for professionals.
-It is headquartered in Arlington County, Virginia.
+Bloomberg Industry Group, Inc. (formerly known as Bloomberg BNA, The Bureau of National Affairs, Inc., and BNA) is an affiliate of Bloomberg L.P. and a source of legal, tax, regulatory, and business news and information for professionals.
+It is headquartered in the Crystal City section of Arlington County, Virginia.
 The CEO of the company is Josh Eastright.

 The company was founded in 1929 by David Lawrence and became employee-owned in 1947.
 When it was acquired by Bloomberg in September 2011, it was the oldest employee-owned company in the United States.

 History

 Early history (1929–2011)

 The Bureau of National Affairs, Inc. (BNA) was founded in 1929 by newsman David Lawrence as a subsidiary of United States Daily, now known as the U.S. News & World Report.
 BNA's first publication was U.S. Patent, Trademark & Copyright Reports (now United States Patent Quarterly).
 In 1946, Lawrence sold BNA to five of his top editors: Dean Dinwoodey, John D. Stewart, Ed Donnell, Adolph Magidson and John Taylor.
 The editors opened up ownership to the rest of their BNA colleagues and from 1947 until 2011, the company was owned entirely by current and former employees.

 Tax Management, Inc., a subsidiary of Bloomberg BNA, was founded in 1959 by Leonard Silverstein to provide tax analysis in the form of the Tax Management Portfolios.
 The company has published over 500 Portfolios and now offers research, news, practice tools, and guidance for tax attorneys, CPAs, corporate tax managers, estate planners, and financial accountants.
 It offers federal, state, international tax and accounting services.
 Tax Management, Inc., is fully integrated into Bloomberg Industry Group and is based in Arlington, Virginia.